-This qualification offers an engaging programme to support learners who want to pursue a career in Dance or Performing Arts.
+This qualification offers an engaging programme to support learners who want to pursue a career in Drama or Performing Arts.
 It can prepare learners for a range of apprenticeships in performance-related areas and it also supports access to a range of higher education courses in the Performing Arts sector.

-You will carry out case study investigations into the work of leading practitioners in the field of Dance.
-You will also undertake mandatory units designed to develop Dance skills and your understanding of techniques that are utilised in live performances.
+You will carry out case study investigations into the work of leading practitioners in the field of Drama.
+You will also undertake mandatory units designed to develop acting skills and your understanding of techniques that are utilised in live performances.
 A key component mandatory unit is the design and execution of a live group performance.
-In addition to this you will undertake units in group performance workshops as well as dance technique.